DimaEnotoff/FriendlyCLP/Readme.md

 #### 3. Create a root command group

-This creates an instance of a command group class that represets a root of a command tree.
+Command groups serve multiple purposes.
+They organise commands in a tree like structure, parse user input, call corresponding commands if input is valid or display error message if not.
+Following code creates an instance of a command group class that represets a root of a command tree.
 It can contain other command groups or commands directly.
 Multiple command trees can be used in the same application.
-They can be used to proccess commands issued by users with different authorization levels, for example.
+They can be used, for example, to proccess commands issued by users with different authorization levels.

 ```C#
     CommandGroup rootCommandGroup = new CommandGroup("My CLI");
 ```

-#### 4. Add new command to the root group
+#### 4. Add the command to the root group

+Command should be put in a command group so that Friendly CLP engine.

 ```C#
     rootCommandGroup.AddCommand("", new DisplaySampleTextCommand());